The Historic Centre

 Shaker Village is home to a remarkable story.
 The Pleasant Hill Shakers are recognized for their iconic architecture, skilled craftsmanship and profound spirituality, but the story doesn’t end there.
 During a 105-year span, the Pleasant Hill Shakers constructed more than 260 structures on the property.
 Today, there are 34 surviving buildings, most located along the mile-long gravel turnpike.

 Discover the Shaker Village story at your own pace throughout The Historic Centre.
-Explore their impressive spaces, priceless artifacts, and curious lessons through a seasonal calendar of every day and special adventures.
+Explore their impressive spaces, priceless artifacts, and curious lessons through a seasonal calendar of daily and special adventures.
 Then, head over to The Farm to meet the animals and out into The Preserve to explore 3,000 acres of discovery!

 Plan Your Visit Today

 Admission grants you access to a full day of discovery filled with self-guided exploration and knowledgeable interpreters around each corner.

 Discover curated weekend programs designed to inspire new perspectives!
 Become a Shaker maker, go behind-the-scenes with the collection, explore Shaker architecture and more.
 Visit the event calendar and register to start your discovery.